North Carolina Tar Heels men's basketball: SoCon years

 On February 29, 1924, UNC beat Kentucky, 41–20, in the first-ever game of the Kentucky–North Carolina rivalry.
-The 1923–24 Tar Heels squad went 26–0, and was awarded a national championship by the Helms Athletic Foundation in 1943 and later by the Premo-Porretta Power Poll.
+The 1923–24 Tar Heels squad went 26–0, and was retro-picked as national champions by the Helms Athletic Foundation in 1943 and later by the Premo-Porretta Power Poll.
+While intersectional play would not start on a regular basis for another decade, the clash with the Wildcats featured two teams reckoned by college basketball historians as the best in the nation.
 In North Carolina's first five seasons in the SoCon (from 1921–22 to 1925–26), they went 96–17, won four SoCon regular season championships, and four SoCon tournament championships.
-Their fast style of play and stingy defense earned these teams the nickname "White Phantoms", coined by sportswriter Oscar Bane Keeler of the Atlanta Journal, used as an alternative nickname for the Tar Heels through 1950.
+Their fast style of play and stingy defense earned these teams the nickname "White Phantoms", coined by sportswriter Oscar Bane Keeler of The Atlanta Journal, used as an alternative nickname for the Tar Heels through 1950.

 Cartwright Carmichael was the first Tar Heel to earn first-team All-America honors in any sport in 1923, and was again selected in 1924.
 Jack Cobb was UNC's first three-time All-America (1924, 1925, 1926), and was named Helms Foundation Player of the Year in 1926.
 George Glamack followed suit in 1940 and 1941, being named Helms Foundation Player of the Year also.
-Both, Cobb and Glamack, are honored with their numbers being retired (Cobb did not have a number).
+Both Cobb and Glamack are honored with their numbers being retired (Cobb did not have a number).